-A small, on-site museum shows the timeline 0f the Newark Earthworks to other great milestones in history.
-There are also some Native American artifacts like arrowheads and ceremonial pieces.
+A small, on-site museum shows the timeline of the Newark Earthworks to other great milestones in history.
+There are a few Native American artifacts like arrowheads and ceremonial pieces.

-In more recent times, the Great Circle mounds were used as a fairgrounds until 1932.
+In more recent times, the Great Circle mounds were used as a fairground until 1932.
 This use of the land is what saved the earthworks from destruction.

 I would set aside 2 hours for visiting the earthworks with your children.
 The Newark Earthworks are located 2.5 miles apart.
 This is a fantastic outdoor attraction because the kids are able to run off energy while still learning about Ohio’s Native American history.

 The UNESCO World Heritage Committee, meeting in Riyadh, Saudi Arabia, on Tuesday, September 19, 2023, voted to recognize the Hopewell Ceremonial Earthworks as part of the World Heritage List.
 This list also includes well-known places like the Pyramids of Giza and the Great Wall of China!

 What an amazing opportunity for Ohioans to visit and experience something that is considered equivalent in cultural or natural significance to that of the Taj Mahal or the Great Barrier Reef!